drone/tutorials/content/golang/docker/publish-images-multi-arch.md

 You can read more about this YAML syntax <a href="https://stackoverflow.com/questions/50788277/why-3-dashes-hyphen-in-yaml-file/50788318">here</a>.
 {{</alert>}}

-Of course we need to modify them slightly, we need to name them differently, and also restrict each pipeline to each runner with the same architecture.
+Of course we need to modify them slightly, we need to name them differently, and also restrict each pipeline to each runner that has the same operating system and architecture with the `platform` option.

+{{<alert "info">}}
+The default GOOS and GOARCH values match the host operating system and architecture by default.
+Since we defined the runner platforms for each pipeline, we can omit them.
+<br><br>
+For the same reason we could also omit the platform-specific settings in our Dockerfiles, for example we could simply use the "alpine" image instead of "arm64v8/alpine".
+{{</alert>}}

 We also make sure that our `manifest-pipeline` will only run after our builds have completed.
 We do this with the `depends_on` setting.

 Our three-pipeline `.drone.yml` will look like this:

-{{<highlight text "linenos=table,hl_lines=  3 7 15 22 32 36 44 51 61 73-75 77-79">}}
+{{<highlight text "linenos=table,hl_lines= 3 7 20 30 34 47 57 69-71 73-75">}}
 kind: pipeline
 type: docker
 name: arm64-pipeline